(11.12.1863 - 26.1.1948)

 German troops under his leadership as head of Artillerie- Kommandeur

 86 (Arko 86) were attached to several numbered field armies on both

-fronts and thus saw action during numerous named operations, including: Operations
+thus saw action during numerous named operations, including: Operations

 Michael, Georgette, Blücher, Gneisnau,